Self-employed people who own a limited company might choose to pay themselves in dividends. But what is a dividend exactly?

-Each year, you get a tax free dividend allowance.
+Each year, you get a tax-free dividend allowance.
 This means you only pay tax on dividends over that amount.
-The allowance remains at £2,000 for the 2021-22 tax year, so any dividend income of £2,000 or less will be tax-free.
+For the 2023/24 tax year, the allowance for tax-free dividend has been reduced to £1,000 (from the previous £2,000).
+This means that any dividend income of £1,000 or less will be tax-free.

 The tax you pay on dividend income over this allowance depends on the income tax band you’re in.
-And from April 2022, the rates are to increase by 1.25 percentage points to help pay for health and social care.
+You can find the current divident tax rates below:

 Income tax rate